 Var nodemailer = require(‘nodemailer’);

-Ans: Objects in NodeJS will have to trigger events in order to maintain asynchronous execution of core API used.
+Objects in NodeJS will have to trigger events in order to maintain the asynchronous execution of the core API used.
 These objects that emit events are known as Event Emitters.